Pneumococcal Vaccines

 - Kobayashi M, Farrar JL, Gierke R, et al. Use of 15-valent pneumococcal conjugate vaccine and 20-valent pneumococcal conjugate vaccine among U.S. adults: Updated recommendations of the Advisory Committee on Immunization Practices — United States, 2022.
 Centers for Disease Control and Prevention (CDC).
 Morbidity and Mortality Weekly Report (MMWR).
 2022a;71(4):109-117.

-- Kobayashi M, Farrar JL, Gierke R, et al. Use of 15-valent pneumococcal conjugate vaccine among U.S. children: Updated recommendations of the Advisory Committee on Immunication Practices - United States, 2022.
+- Kobayashi M, Farrar JL, Gierke R, et al. Use of 15-valent pneumococcal conjugate vaccine among U.S. children: Updated recommendations of the Advisory Committee on Immunization Practices - United States, 2022.
 Centers for Disease Control and Prevention (CDC).
 Morbidity and Mortality Weekly Report (MMWR).
 2022b;71(37):1174-1181.

 - Lardy B, Korba C, Slaughter N. Update from the extraordinary meeting of the Advisory Committee on Immunization Practices.
 America’s Health Insurance Plans (AHIP).
 Washington, DC.
 (Written communication, August 18, 2014).